LukhsaanE/SystemMonitor/README.md

 - **Battery Life**: Shows the remaining battery life.

 ## How to use
-- Download the files needed in the Installation Needed
+- Download the files needed in the Installation Needed.
+- Download the repo.
-- Open the command prompt and run the commmand `make` and `./readSystem --help`
+- Open the command prompt and run the commmand `make` and `./readSystem --help`.
-- Run `make usage_display` then run the command `./usage_display`
+- Run `make usage_display` then run the command `./usage_display`.

 ### Example usage
 https://github.com/user-attachments/assets/98687040-ccc8-4075-9c51-9b6573774916